sematext/docs/docs/agents/sematext-agent/containers/installation.md

 First, the network has to be created:
 `docker network create -d overlay --attachable --scope=swarm st-agent-net`

-After that, Sematext Agent can be deployed as global service on all Swarm nodes with a single command:
+After that, Sematext Agent can be deployed as a global service on all Swarm nodes with a single command:

 ```bash
 docker service create --mode global --network st-agent-net \